 (1) All emotions are normal.
 Just because you’re happy with your life, doesn’t mean you are free from suffering, sadness and loss.
 Those things happen.
 I’ve learned to get closer to all of my emotions and allow them their own place and time.

 (2) How important it is for me to create community.
 I grew up with a really tight network of close friends.
 I didn’t realize how important that was to me until I went overseas and saw how much I missed having people I could rely on no matter what.
 And yet, when you’re meeting people for the first time, it can be easy to feel like you’re inconveniencing them, that they wouldn’t want to help or even be your friend.
 I’ve learned to ignore that silly message and forge deep, meaningful relationships no matter where we go because it’s important to me personally and it’s also necessary when you’re living so far from family and friends that you’ve relied on back home.

 (3) The importance of creating a list of non-negotiables.
 I must find time to meditate and exercise every day.
 I must eat healthily and I must get rest.
 I must spend alone time with my husband and I must spend alone time with my girlfriends (both where we’re living and when I go home to visit).
 I must have time to develop my own professional and creative endeavors – which means I invest in my work, I travel and I connect with other professionals.
 When everything else is always shifting, these are the things that help me be a better partner, coach, parent, friend and citizen of the world.

-WCIL: Tell us about some of your personal highs and lows of being an expat in a new country.
+WCIL: Tell us about some of your personal highs and lows of being an expat in a new country after moving to Japan.

 This is a life of highs that are punctuated by challenges.
 The simple high is that I get to live this life around the world and I’m incredibly, incredibly blessed to do it with a partner who shares the same vision and that our children are having opportunities I could only dream of.
 They know no other life.